umd-lhcb/pidcalib2/README.md

 Because of `double` → `float` conversion in the original PIDCalib, tiny discrepancies (<1e−3 relative difference) in the efficiencies and/or uncertainties are to be expected.

+A bug in the original PIDCalib caused the electron calibration datasets to be read twice, resulting in incorrect efficiency map uncertainties.

+The original PIDCalib didn't apply the correct cuts to Omega samples (`K_Omega` and `K_DD`), leading to non-sensical efficiency maps.

 ## `plot_calib_distributions`

 This tool allows you to plot distributions of variables in the calibration datasets.
 You can supply the same cuts and custom binnings that you would use for `make_eff_hists`.
 If you wish to plot a variable for which no binning exists, a uniform binning with 50 bins will be used.
 You can change the number of bins using `--bins` and force a uniform binning even if another binning is defined via `--force-uniform`.